 The facilitator will introduce each film (five or six minutes).
 Then, after we have spent one and a half to two hours watching the film and taking a break, there will be a 45-minute guided discussion of its themes and how they relate to our own experience of so-called old age.

 The course will also involve reading and discussing two Elderquest novels.

-Session One: An Introduction to the Elderquest
+Session One: Eight Ways to Look at an Elderquest.